yashasvigirdhar/WebCrawler/README.md

         - There could be a high volume of web pages even if we apply the domain restriction.
           But crawling one web page is independent of crawling another one.
 This naturally calls for a solution which can crawl multiple web pages in parallel.

+          One other reason to have parallelism in the system is that a good amount of time of these threads would be spent in network-bound operations (waiting for the pages to be downloaded).
+In that case, it makes to give access of the CPU to other threads.

         - For URLs which can not be crawled, in other words whose content type is not `text/html` such as `pdf` or `audio` files, we don't need to download the complete file to determine that.
 We can just use `HTTP HEAD` method here.
+This could have huge advantage specially for websites that host a lot of static content.
+        - Pages could link to each other and there could be a cycle between them.
+Our program should make sure we handle these cases and crawl a web page only once.

 <!-- TODO: Add memory and network -->

 - **Correctness**

-    - Pages could link to each other and there could be a cycle between them.
-Our program should make sure we handle these cases and crawl a web page only once.
+    - For small websites, we could ensure correctness by unit and manual tests.
+But for large websites which have thousands of links, it'd be good to verify with an external scrapper that our program is scraping correctly.

 - **Extensibility**